zz85/space-radar/README.md

 electron .
 ```

-Check that you have electron installed, otherwise run
+Check that you have depdencies installed, otherwise run (this may take awhile for electron binaries)

 ```
-sudo npm install -g electron-prebuilt
+npm install
 ```

 Issues